 The National Automated Clearinghouse Association (NACHA) issues out operating rules yearly for businesses that accept ACH payments.
-This body governs all aspects of ACH payments and offers regulations on how to store, access, and share client data.
+This body governs all aspects of ACH payments and offers regulations on storing, access, and sharing client data.

 Knowing this, is your business compliant with NACHA security rules?
-You need to familiarize yourself with NACHA security rules for the sake of your business as well as your clients.
+It would be best if you familiarized yourself with NACHA security rules for the sake of your business as well as your clients.
 Please be aware NACHA releases new publications every year.
 Make a habit of reviewing the rules from time to time so that you are not left behind.